 Science average score: 19.9

 Using this data can be helpful to understand where your score stands.
 So if you scored a 21, that means you’re slightly above the 50th percentile— roughly 50% of test takers scored higher than you and 50% scored lower.

 Average Scores by State

-This chart shows the latest date for average ACT scores by state.
+This chart shows the latest data for average ACT scores by state.
 An important factor is the percentage of students who take the test in a particular state.
 In a state where the ACT is mandated for all high school juniors, overall scores might be lower since everyone takes the ACT.
 In other states, students might only take the ACT to use their scores in college applications, or students in a particular state may primarily take the SAT instead.

 |State||% taking the ACT||Average Score|

 |District of Columbia||18||26.9|

 Want to compare your state’s scores with another state (where your cousin lives, perhaps)?
 The most accurate comparisons will exist between states that have similar percentages of students taking the ACT each year.

 Does the average ACT score matter?